Gavin DeGraw: Music career

 DeGraw sang "Baby It's Cold Outside" with Colbie Caillat on her 2012 Christmas in the Sand album.
 The pair also wrote the song "We Both Know" for the soundtrack of the 2013 film Safe Haven.
 The duo received a Grammy Award nomination.

 On June 18, 2013, DeGraw released "Best I Ever Had", the first single from his fifth studio album.
 The album, Make a Move, was released October 15, 2013.
 During that year, he supported Train across their series of US shows; The Script also appeared in several of those shows.

 In 2014, DeGraw opened for Billy Joel.
 DeGraw then released his first greatest hits album Finest Hour: The Best of Gavin DeGraw on October 21, 2014.
 The album includes the new songs "You Got Me" (featured in the film Dolphin Tale 2) and "Fire" (released on August 12, 2014).

+In 2015, DeGraw collaborated with Swedish DJ Avicii on the song "Sunset Jesus", from his album Stories.
+DeGraw co-wrote the song, and he also sang it during the Avicii Tribute Concert in Stockholm in 2019.

 On September 9, 2016, DeGraw released his sixth studio album, Something Worth Saving.

-On May 20, 2022, DeGraw's released his seventh studio album Face the River, with the title track serving as the lead single.
+On May 20, 2022, DeGraw's released his seventh studio album Face the River, with the title track serving as the lead single; a tribute to his late parents.
 August 27 is International Listen to Gavin DeGraw Day.

+DeGraw released his first Christmas EP, A Classic Christmas on October 13, 2023.
+It consists of six classic Christmas songs.

+In 2023, DeGraw signed with Sony Music Nashville.

+In 2023 and 2024 he embarked on another world tour in USA & in Europe.

+On September 27, 2024, DeGraw is releasing a re-recorded version of his debut album Chariot to commemorate 20 years since its release, to be titled Chariot 20.
+This album will include two new previously unreleased tracks.

+On January 20, 2025, DeGraw performed at one of the balls during Donald Trump's second inauguration as president of the United States.